johnpham0527/grantproposalmarkup/README.md

 # grantproposalmarkup
-I created this repository to help me master HTML5 semantics by marking up grant proposals.
+I created this repository to practice marking up grant proposals in order to master HTML5 semantics.